What Is a Mortgage?

 Appraiser

-The appraiser’s job is to take a thorough look at the home before the transaction.
-They will assess the fair market value of the home to ensure that the buyer and the lender are paying a fair price for the piece of property.
-The appraiser will also help to determine property taxes on the home — an important piece of information to know prior to buying.
+The appraiser’s job is to conduct a thorough review of the home before the transaction.
+They will assess the home's fair market value to ensure the buyer and lender are paying a fair price for the property.
+The appraiser will also help determine the home's property taxes — an important factor to know before buying.

 Insurance provider

-Mortgage insurance is an insurance policy meant to protect the lender, typically when a buyer purchases a home with a down payment smaller than 20%.
-The buyer pays the premium on the policy, and if the borrower defaults on their mortgage payment, the lender receives the payout.
-The insurance provider is the company that writes out the mortgage insurance policy.
+Mortgage insurance is a policy that protects the lender, typically when a buyer purchases a home with a down payment of less than 20%.
+The buyer pays the policy premium, and if the borrower defaults on their mortgage payment, the lender receives the payout.
+The insurance provider is the company that writes the mortgage insurance policy.
 Check out our guide on mortgage insurance to understand the different types of policies offered.

 Escrow agent

-The escrow agent’s job is to be a neutral third-party which mediates the transaction until completed.
-The escrow agent is trusted to hold onto the funds and assets of the sale before all of the parties involved in the transaction have fulfilled their obligations and the sale is closed on.
+The escrow agent’s role is to serve as a neutral third party that mediates the transaction until it is completed.
+The escrow agent is entrusted to hold the funds and assets of the sale until all parties to the transaction have fulfilled their obligations and the sale is closed.

 Types of mortgages

-The following is a list of the different types of mortgage loans and some of the most relevant details about each one.
+The following is a list of the types of mortgage loans and key details for each.

 Conventional loans

-Conventional loans are those that are not secured by the federal government.
+Conventional loans are not backed by the federal government.

 Conventional mortgages are the most popular among homeowners.
-According to data mining company ICE Mortgage Technology, conventional loans made up 81% of all mortgage applications in April 2021.
+According to ICE Mortgage Technology, a data-mining company, conventional loans account for roughly 80% of all mortgage applications.

 These loans can be either conforming or non-conforming.